Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 To verify code, Gaalop by Hildenbrand/Steinmetz is used.
 GAViewer by Dorst is also nice and fast, but uses a different syntax.
 Clifford Multivector Toolbox for Matlab is also available.

-An overview of software is in https://vixra.org/pdf/2202.0099v1.pdf chapter 10.
+An overview of software is in Breuils et al - New Applications ... chapter 10.

 Gaalop
 - is actively developed